spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-importer-speed-optimization.md

 ## Concept

+{% info_block infoBox "Info" %}

-**"Writing code is the easy part of every feature but writing a scalable and fast solution is a challenge"**
+Writing code is the easy part of every feature but writing a scalable and fast solution is a challenge.

+{% endinfo_block %}

 This document defines the best practices for Spryker modules that need to work with two infrastructure concepts like DataImport and Publish & Synchronize.
 After several reviews and tests, we decided to define these rules to help developers to write more scalable and high-performance code when they implement their features.
 Most of the time when developers create features, they don't consider very high traffic or heavy data processing for big data.
 This document describes all necessary requirements when you want to create new features and they need to work with big data.
 For example, you want to create a new DataImport or a new P&S module that save millions of entities into a database in a very short amount of time.